trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Since the OnlyKey is essentially detected by Android as a keyboard, the username / password / Yubikey® OTP login features will work.
 Unfortunately, there is no support for U2F or Google Authenticator currently on Android.

 #### [USB Micro to USB 3 OTG adapter with keychain](https://www.amazon.com/dp/B071Y4CZV9) {#usb-micro-to-usb-3-otg-adapter-with-keychain}

-**Supports Samsung Galazy S7 S6 S5 S4 S3 Note 2 Note, HTC One X, HTC One S               , Moto G5, Moto X, or other Android device with USB Micro and OTG support.**[https://www.amazon.com/dp/B071Y4CZV9](https://www.amazon.com/dp/B071Y4CZV9)*
+**Supports Samsung Galazy S7 S6 S5 S4 S3 Note 2 Note, HTC One X, HTC One S, Moto G5, Moto X, or other Android device with USB Micro and OTG support.**[https://www.amazon.com/dp/B071Y4CZV9](https://www.amazon.com/dp/B071Y4CZV9)

 This solution is ideal as it can be carried on a keychain for on the go use.

 <table>
   <tr>
    <td>
 <img src="https://github.com/trustcrypto/trustcrypto.github.io/raw/master/images/image55.png">
    </td>
    <td>
 <img src="https://github.com/trustcrypto/trustcrypto.github.io/raw/master/images/image26.jpg">
    </td>
   </tr>
 </table>

 #### [USB C to USB 3 OTG adapter](https://www.aliexpress.com/item/ONEPLUS-3-3T-Type-C-Dash-Cable-10CM-USB-Female-TO-TYPE-C-OTG-Converter-Data/32790621768.html) {#usb-c-to-usb-3-otg-adapter}